 If you want a green with a real full flavor profile, look for arugula or mustard or such.

-If you want to add your favorite flavor, look for a mild-flavored option (that is, the sort people call “boring”).
+If you want to add your own favorite flavor to the lettuce or cabbage or greens, look for a mild-flavored option (that is, the sort people call “boring”).

 Make it your own!